engabdallahsalah/readmission-prediction/README.md

-# 🏥 Hospital Readmission Prediction
+# 🏥 Diabetes Readmission Prediction

-This project aims to predict whether a patient will be readmitted to the hospital using machine learning techniques on a real-world dataset.
+This project predicts early hospital readmission (within 30 days) for diabetic patients using machine learning models.
+The dataset comes from a large US hospital over a span of 10 years.

 ## 📌 Problem Statement